Concern over lack of oversight involving sale of spin-out company

 WIT retained less than €1m from €65m sale of firm developed on its campus

-Waterford Institute of Technology (WIT) retained less than €1 million from the €65 million sale of a spin-out company developed on its campus, according to special report by the Comptroller and Auditor General.
+Waterford Institute of Technology (WIT) retained less than €1 million from the €65 million sale of a spin-out company developed on its campus, according to a special report by the Comptroller and Auditor General (C&AG).

 The report also raises concerns over the WIT’s governing body’s lack of oversight of the sale, including issues such as changes to the institute’s equity stake and conflicts of interest involving senior staff members.

-WIT’s current president, Willy Donnelly, was vice-president of research at the time of the sale and personally benefitted from the transaction.
+WIT’s current president, Willy Donnelly, was vice-president of research at the time of the sale and personally benefited from the transaction.

-Mr Donnelly has insisted that protocols were in place at the time to manage any such conflicts of interest.
+Mr Donnelly has previously told the Public Accounts Committee that protocols were in place at the time to manage any such conflicts of interest.

-FeedHenry Ltd, a mobile software company, was sold to a US multinational technology company for a approximately €63.5 million in 2014.
+FeedHenry Ltd, a mobile software company, was sold to a US multinational technology company for a about €63.5 million in 2014.

 WIT’s governing body adopted a commercialisation policy in February 2010 setting out how conflicts of interest should be managed.